VSGic/gitlab-file/README.md

-# gitlab-file
+gitlab-file v0.1
-Gitlab single file parser
+Simple sige file parser

+Input vars and target on the file